The Laws of the Pharmaceutical Industry

 have been used by Nature for millennia.

-therapies.
-To that end, the pharmaceutical industry has placed its lobbyists
+natural health therapies.
+To that end, the pharmaceutical industry

 in key political positions in key markets and leading drug export nations.

-is the largest deception and fraud business in human history.
-The product
+deception and fraud business in human history.
+The product “health” promised

-on the elimination by any means of effective natural health therapies.
+elimination by any means of effective natural health therapies.
+These

 therapies have become the treatment of choice for millions of people